hiibolt/niu-metis-documentation/src/chapter_5_4_1.md

 # 5.4.1.
 PBS Files
+<small>*Associated CRCD Documentation: [Modules](https://crcd.niu.edu/crcd/current-users/getting-started/run-interactive-jobs.shtml)*</small>

-This chapter is a summary of the [PBS Professional User Guide](https://www.utrgv.edu/hpcc/_files/documents/pbspro-user-guide.pdf) and the [`qsub` manual](https://www.jlab.org/hpc/PBS/qsub.html), which are fantastic resources if you want to learn more about PBS Professional or `.pbs` files.
+This chapter is a summary of the [PBS Professional User Guide](https://www.utrgv.edu/hpcc/_files/documents/pbspro-user-guide.pdf), [`qsub` manual](https://www.jlab.org/hpc/PBS/qsub.html), and the [CRCD Documentation](https://crcd.niu.edu/crcd/current-users/getting-started/run-interactive-jobs.shtml) which are fantastic resources if you want to learn more about PBS Professional or `.pbs` files.

 Metis has many users, and each user could have a myriad of reqiurements for their application.
 In order to accommodate each user fairly, and to optimize the execution of jobs, CRCD uses [PBS Professional](https://altair.com/pbs-professional/) by Altair.